A. The maiden describes a restoration of their love relationship.

 Return, return, that we may look upon you!

 a.
-Return, return, O Shulamite: The words seem to have spoken by the Daughters of Jerusalem (or perhaps by the beloved and his friends).
+Return, return, O Shulamite: The words seem to have been spoken by the Daughters of Jerusalem (or perhaps by the beloved and his friends).
 They appealed to the maiden who seems to be swept away as in a chariot (Song of Solomon 6:12), perhaps both literally and figuratively.

 i.
 This is the only verse in the Song of Solomon where the name Shulamite is used.
 It may indicate someone from the Galilean village of Shunam; or the name may also simply be the feminine form of the name Solomon, indicating their close unity.